kmcallister/travis-doc-upload/README.md

 The command will also print an instruction like

 ```
-Please add the following to your build scirpt (before_install stage in your .travis.yml, for instance):
+Please add the following to your build script (before_install stage in your .travis.yml, for instance):

    openssl aes-256-cbc -K $encrypted_0a6446eb3ae3_key -iv $encrypted_0a6446eb3ae3_key -in super_secret.txt.enc -out super_secret.txt -d
 ```